proglang/ldgv/README-networking.md

 - `ConversationCloseAll`

 The ConversationID is a random string, selected by the sender of the message and copied by the respondent.
 ConversationCloseAll is used when one party wants to close all connections to a peer, signaling to their peer that they would need to establish a new connection, if they would like to talk to this address and port again.
 This is helpful if there are A and B. A has an address and port combination of AP.
-After A and B are done communicating, A goes offline and sends an ConversationCloseAll.
+After A and B are done communicating, A goes offline and sends a ConversationCloseAll.
 Now, C can reuse AP to talk to B.
 The fast protocol also has a permanent thread, looking for new incoming connections.
 Each new TCP connection gets its own permanent thread, where new incoming messages and responses are collected.
 Each Channel also gets its own thread, where incoming messages get handled.
 Responses can be picked up by the sending function, to determine its further behavior.
 Similar to the stateless protocol, most messages are sent from the main thread, while some messages are sent from a connection specific thread.